-Note: You can only recall a preset memory position when the ignition is off, or when you place the transmission in park (P) or neutral (N) if the ignition is on and the vehicle is not moving.
+Note: You can recall a preset memory position when the ignition is off, or when you place the transmission in park (P) or neutral (N) if the ignition is on and the vehicle is not moving.

-Note: Pressing any of the memory feature controls during a memory recall cancels the operation.
+Note: Pressing any of the preset buttons or any memory feature control during a memory recall cancels the operation.